samathaluca/cloud9-ticketsales/README.md

 Audio clips used were CD mp3 files.

 #### Reference
--As a complete beginner to coding I need to read, watch and listen to a wealth of additional resources.
+As a complete beginner to coding I need to read, watch and listen to a wealth of additional resources.

 These included
--Get coding, published by Walker, supported by Young rewired state.
+* Get coding, published by Walker, supported by Young rewired state.
--Learn CSS in one day and learn it well by Jamie Chan -The smart way to learn html and CSS by Mark Myers -Audiobook Programming for beginners : 6 books in one including CSS HTML and Javascript -I used w3schools extensively.
+* Learn CSS in one day and learn it well by Jamie Chan
+* The smart way to learn html and CSS by Mark Myers
+* Audiobook Programming for beginners : 6 books in one including CSS HTML and Javascript
+* I used w3schools extensively.
 Quizzes, exercises and lessons.
--Tutors and Mentors at CI. repeated coursework, quizzes a number of times.
+* Tutors and Mentors at CI. repeated coursework, quizzes a number of times.
--I watched numerous tutorials on YouTube.
+* I watched numerous tutorials on YouTube.
--Slack and Stack community support.
+* Slack and Stack community support.

 ####  Credits